Register now to express your interest in the Circle of Support Pilot Program

 Are my mentoring sessions private?

 Yes.
 All contact with your Peer Mentor remains private and confidential.
-In the case that a Peer Mentor is concerned for your mental wellbeing they will refer you to relevant support services and your GP, and let IDFA know a referral was made.
-The Peer Mentor can also send any health or medical questions you may have to the IDFA Health Professional Advisory Panel and send you their response.
+In the case that a Peer Mentor is concerned for your mental wellbeing they will refer you to relevant support services and your GP and let IDFA know a referral was made.

 What areas can I receive support?

 Your Circle of Support Plan can include a wide variety of personal goals and actions.
-These may include mental health and wellbeing, treatment options and working with healthcare providers, self-advocacy, managing fatigue and pain, options to manage treatment and medication costs, managing work or study or other life transition impacting on your self-management, and supporting holistic self-management for immune health such as nutrition, sleep and physical activity.
+These may include mental health and wellbeing, treatment options and working with healthcare providers, self-advocacy, managing fatigue and pain, options to manage treatment and medication costs, managing work or study or other life transition impacting on you and your self-management, and supporting holistic self-management for immune health such as nutrition, sleep and physical activity.

 You can also discuss any other areas impacting on your wellbeing with your Peer Mentor to include in your Circle of Support plan.

-Your Peer Mentor will work with you to help you prioritise personal areas for support and develop a practical and realistic Circle of Support Plan for your Mentoring period to suit your personal circumstances.
+Your Peer Mentor will work with you to help you prioritise personal areas for support and develop a practical and realistic Circle of Support Plan for your mentoring period to suit your personal circumstances.

 How often can I contact my Peer Mentor?

-This can include weekly or fortnightly contact depending on Peer Mentor availability, method of contact and Member or Peer Mentor initiated contact.
+This can include weekly or fortnightly contact depending on Peer Mentor availability, method of contact and member or Peer Mentor initiated contact.

-Your assigned Peer Mentor will contact you for an initial introduction to the program and answer any questions you may have.
+Your assigned Peer Mentor will contact you for an initial introduction to the and answer any questions you may have.

 If video-chat is the arranged contact method, then the Peer Mentor will send an email or phone text message your video-chat session link for the arranged time and day.
 You are then required to join in the arranged sessions.
-Both Peer Mentors and participating Members can make flexible contact arrangements to also manage health care needs and work, study and caring commitments.